Lahace/DatabaseProjectTextAdventure/README.md

-# Database course project, Textual Adventure
+# Database Course Project, Textual Adventure

 This project was an assignment for the Database course, which is part of the the Information technology engineering degree in University of Padua.